KittyGiraudel/site/_posts/2015-02-03-translating-sass-guidelines.md

 Then this HTML string can be safely used as part of our paragraph with `{{ translators }}`.

 The second paragraph is intended to warn against outdated information.
-To make it quite clear when a version is obsolete, we compare [the English version](https://github.com/HugoGiraudel/sass-guidelines/blob/gh-pages/_data/languages.yml#L29) (stored in the `languages.yml`) with the current language's version.
+To make it quite clear when a version is obsolete, we compare [the English version](https://github.com/HugoGiraudel/sass-guidelines/blob/gh-pages/_data/languages.yml#L29) (stored in the `languages.yml`) with the current language’s version.
 If the latter is lower, then it means the translation is outdated, in which case we explicitly say it.

 ## Final thoughts